oVirt/ovirt-site/source/template/spmpriority.html.md

 3. Every host that fails to become the SPM, is added to a the mTriedVdssList of forbidden hosts.

 *   Ordering the hosts according to the SPM Priority will make sure that the priorities set by the admin will be taken under consideration.
 *   Secondly, ordering them with RANDOM(), randomly sorts each sub group of hosts that have the same priority.
-This will make sure to prevent the same host from being chosen every time, in case there are several hosts with the same priority.
+This will prevent the same host from being chosen every time, in case there are several hosts with the same priority.

 ### Affected Commands